Helen Skelton: Kayaking the Amazon

-In early 2010, Skelton kayaked the entire length of the River Amazon for Sport Relief 2010.
+In early 2010, Skelton kayaked the entire length of the Amazon River for Sport Relief 2010.
 She kayaked 2010 mi on a solo journey from Nauta in Peru on 20 January, to Almeirim, Brazil on 28 February.
 She achieved two entries in the Guinness World Records: the longest solo journey by kayak, and the longest distance in a kayak in 24 hours by a woman.

 Nigel Evans, the member of parliament for the Ribble Valley, tabled an Early Day Motion in the House of Commons after her Amazon challenge:

 That this House congratulates Blue Peter presenter Helen Skelton on her 2,000 mile kayak along the Amazon to raise money for Sport Relief; notes her considerable position as a role model to young people and the magnificent example she sets; further notes the forthcoming verification by Guinness World Records of the two records set by Helen during her effort – longest solo journey by kayak and the longest distance travelled in a kayak in 24 hours by a woman; and further notes the work of Sport Relief in raising money to help transform the lives of poor and vulnerable people, both in the UK and all over the world.